ivotron/popper2-paper/paper.md

 units, we end up having pieces of logic that are easier to maintain and reuse.

-![An end-to-end example of a workflow.
-On the left we have the `.yml` file that defines the workflow.
-On the right, a pictorial representation of it.
-](./figures/casestudy.png){#fig:casestudy}

-Through this paper, we propose a protocol in which a complex workflow is decomposed into several steps and each step executes in a separate container.
-This protocol is implemented through the tool called Popper, which follows a container-native strategy for building reproducible worflows easily.
+Therefore we built a tool called Popper, which follows a container-native strategy for building reproducible worflows.
 The tool is described in detail in section II.
 In section III, we present three case studies of how popper can be used to quickly reproduce complex workflows in different environments.
-From the point of view of UX design, this opens the possibility for devising languages to express multi-container workflows such as the one implemented in application testing and scientific study evaluations.
+We also present a detailed comparison of Popper with existing workflow engines in section V.

 # Popper 2.0